Gallie83/PP1-Afterlife/Testing.md

 ## Bugs
 * Solved
-    *There was a gap between the navbar and the pages content which I was unable to remove with padding or margin.
+    * There was a gap between the navbar and the pages content which I was unable to remove with padding or margin.
 I then changed the background color of the body to blend it in to the page so it would not be noticeable.

 * Un-Solved
     * I was unable to get the buttons to open links in a seperate tab while keeping the main website tab open.

-  *Testing page
-    * I was unable to link some of the images to this testing file although they are stored with the rest of the images.

     <br>